 Also, you might want to consider placing a carpet underneath the kit.
 This can help to absorb some of the sound, and prevent sliding in case your kid really rocks out.

-The Best Kids Drums of 2019
+The Best Drum Sets for Kids of 2019

 By now you hopefully have a bit more knowledge of the drums you might need.
 If you still need a little help, here are our favorites: